SPF (Sender Policy Framework)

 Definition

-SPF (Sender Policy Framework) is an email authentication method that allows domain owners to specify which mail servers are authorized to send email on behalf of their domain.
-It works through a DNS TXT record that lists approved sending IP addresses and servers.
-When a receiving mail server gets a message, it checks the sender's domain SPF record to verify the email came from an authorized source.
+SPF (Sender Policy Framework) is an email authentication protocol that allows domain owners to declare which mail servers are authorized to send messages on behalf of their domain.
+It works by publishing a DNS TXT record containing a list of approved IP addresses, server hostnames, and include directives.
+When a receiving mail server gets an incoming message, it performs an SPF lookup on the sender's domain, compares the sending server's IP address against the SPF record, and decides whether to accept, flag, or reject the message based on the result.
+SPF is one of three core email authentication standards, alongside DKIM (cryptographic message signing) and DMARC (policy enforcement).

 Why It Matters